discordextremelist/bot/README.md

 ### Python 3

 Python 3 is required for the DEL bot to function as it is built using python.
+**NOTE:** This has only been tested in Python 3.8 and may be broken on newer or older versions of Python 3.

 ### PM2 (Optional)